NandhithaC23-brave/Python_Learning/README.md

 Welcome to my **Python Practice Phase** repository! 🚀

-This repository documents my hands-on Python learning journey through practical exercises and mini-projects.
+This repository documents my hands-on Python learning journey through practical exercises and mini-real time exercise.
 Instead of focusing only on syntax, I practice solving real programming problems to strengthen my logical thinking and programming skills.

 The notebook contains multiple implementations of the **Number Guessing Game**, along with password authentication examples and demonstrations of important Python concepts.